baoduy/js-react-table-hoc/README.md

 [![Open Source Helpers](https://www.codetriage.com/baoduy/react-table-hoc/badges/users.svg)](https://www.codetriage.com/baoduy/react-table-hoc)

 # FoldableTable
+**This is a part of [react-table.js.org](https://react-table.js.org) so you should use it directly in the npm package no need to install this separately.**

+For sample please refer [here](https://codesandbox.io/s/8pkrj5yorl).

 FoldableTable is a HOC that make the columns are foldable.
 The reason I developed this HOC because when working on the real project related to the financial which display so many columns for validation and comparison.

 So foldable columns allow users to temporary hidden the unwanted to columns so that they can focus on the data that they want to see.